UniversalScientificTechnologies/GEODOS01/README.md

-# GEODOS01B - Stand alone ionizing radiation monitor
+# GEODOS01B - Stand-alone ionizing radiation monitor

 *Open-source scintillation detector of ionizing radiation.
 The device can be further modified according to specific requirements.
-Character of its construction makes it especially suitable for placement into mountaints for in-field measurements*
+The character of its construction makes it especially suitable for placement into mountains for in-field measurements*

 ![GEODOS01A Installed on Polednik site](/doc/src/img/GEODOS_Polednik_site.jpg)

-If you need a fully automatic ionising radiation dosimeter-spectrometer device (with an internal logging and a backup power supply) or device designed for outdoor use without the possibility of connecting to power supply and data network [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) might be a better option.
-We can help you in choosing the most suitable device or even design and develop a new one according to you requirements.
+If you need a fully automatic ionizing radiation dosimeter-spectrometer device (with internal logging and a backup power supply) or a device designed for outdoor use without the possibility of connecting to a power supply and data network [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) might be a better option.
+We can help you in choosing the most suitable device or even design and develop a new one according to your requirements.
 In either case, reach us using email [support@ust.cz](mailto:support@ust.cz).

 ### Locations

-GEODOS devices are mounted on multiple significant locations around Europe at this moment.
+GEODOS devices are mounted in multiple significant locations around Europe at this moment.

 #### Chernobyl Red Forest